Understanding Video Game Addiction

-Furthermore, MMPORGs and other multiplayer games host large communities of players where many people feel welcome, appreciated, and useful (something they may not feel often in the real world).
+Furthermore, MMPORGs and other multiplayer games host large communities of players where many people feel welcome, appreciated, and useful (something they may not often feel in the real world).
 An MMPORG player can join clans, help others players, make friends, and develop a status.
 Although the setting is virtual, the relationships are real.
-For the player, the sense of being part of something and having a role to play can be important and meaningful, especially if the player does not experience social gratification in real life.
-For many people with a video game addiction, playing the game is not just “for fun.”
+For the player, the sense of being part of something and having a role to play can be important and meaningful.
+This is especially true if the player does not experience social gratification in real life.
+For many people with a video game addiction, playing the game is not just a hobby.
 It is their social life and a pillar of their self-esteem.
 Video games which exist on social media closely coincide with social media addiction, another behavioral disorder which thrives on the feeling of being accepted.

-The desire for escapism and social acceptance may not be the only cause of video game addiction.
+The desires for escapism and social acceptance may not be the only causes of video game addiction.
 Numerous studies have sought to establish the relationship between video game addiction and other mental health problems.
-One 2016 study suggests that people who are depressed and cope with problems in an avoidant way are more likely to become addicted to video games.
+One 2016 study suggested that people who are depressed and cope with problems in an avoidant way are more likely to become addicted to video games.
 Another study from 2017 found a strong correlation between video game addiction and anxiety disorders, although it’s not clear whether the addiction causes the anxiety or if the anxiety contributes to the addiction.

 Almost all American children and teenagers play video games.
 Among teenagers, 97% of boys and 83% of girls play at least one video game on at least one device.
 There is evidence that children who start to play video games at younger ages are more likely to develop video game addictions than children who start to play them when they’re older.
 Nevertheless, addiction to video games is a risk for children of all ages.
 Video game addiction is likely to negatively impact a child’s success in school.
 A child who plays video games obsessively will probably fail to study, finish homework, or participate in sports or school clubs.
 They may also be tired at school and fall asleep in class.